Retirement and Disability Social Policy Extramural Mentored Fellowship Program - 2022-2023 Call for Applications – Due February 3, 2022

-The Retirement and Disability Graduate Research Mentored Fellowship is an interdisciplinary program providing support and mentored research opportunities for graduate students interested in retirement and disability research.
-Funded by the Social Security Administration through their Retirement and Disability Research Consortium (RDRC) , it provides one-year fellowships for students who have completed coursework and are on track to completing a PhD degree in the next one to three years.
+The University of Wisconsin-Madison Center for Financial Security’s (CFS) Retirement and Disability Social Policy Extramural Mentored Fellowship Program is an interdisciplinary program providing mentored fellowships in the field of retirement and disability research to early career researchers.
+Funded by the Social Security Administration through the Retirement and Disability Research Consortium (RDRC) , it provides two extramural fellowships for junior faculty (those who are non-tenured, postdoctoral researchers, or those in dissertator status.

 Fellows will conduct research on topics related to Social Security, retirement, and disability policy, especially focused on economically vulnerable populations.
 Fellows will be expected to produce a Working Paper that conforms to SSA standards, along with an accompanying Policy Abstract and Research Brief, and quarterly progress reports.